-Project Status In order to determine the feasibility of this roadway improvement, staff is proceeding with the development of a preliminary concept study.
+Project Status Staff has completed a preliminary concept study.
 The required preliminary engineering, environmental studies and final design necessary to advance the project through construction will follow.
 The following phases are needed to obtain Caltrans approval to proceed with construction of the proposed roadway improvements: